ircv3/ircv3.github.io/participation.md

 <br/>

-You may also contact us on [irc.freenode.net in #ircv3](ircs://irc.freenode.net/ircv3)
+You may also contact us on [irc.libera.chat in #ircv3](ircs://irc.libera.chat/ircv3)